-Electric bus adoption appears to be occurring more equitably when looking at how the vehicles are distributed among communities of color.
-Almost 80% of electric school buses are located in school districts with a high population of non-white and/or Hispanic residents (defined as “Minority” in the Environmental Protection Agency’s EJScreen data).
-Stakeholders – including policymakers, utilities, nonprofit organizations and teams charged with program design and implementation – should commit to ensuring this trend continues to help address the inequities of on-road air pollution described previously.
+Electric school bus adoption appears to be occurring equitably when looking at how the vehicles are distributed among communities of color.
+Two-thirds of electric school buses are located in school districts in the highest quartile of non-white and/or Hispanic residents (defined as “Minority” in EPA’s EJScreen data).
+However, this share is down from 80% in September 2022, potentially because the Clean School Bus Program did not use race or ethnicity as prioritization criteria.

-What’s Next To Scale Up Electric School Bus Adoption?
+What’s Next to Scale Up Electric School Bus Adoption?